 1. Type of crop

-The water demand for numerous crops is completely different than the duty varies from crop to crop.
-The duty is going to be less for a crop requiring additional water and the other way around.
+The water demand for numerous crops is completely different.
+So, the duty varies from crop to crop.
+The duty is going to be less for a crop requiring additional water and vice versa.

 2. Climate & Season